Maha1117/courses-sql-test/chapter3.md

 --- type:BulletExercise key:ac8d4e05c2
 ## BulletExercise

 This is a bullet exercise.
+Great!
 XP should be defined at subexercise level.

 *** =pre_exercise_code